Post job

 Material handlers are responsible for moving products, storing items, and managing supplies to proper shelf categories.
 A material handler also documents deliveries and ensures that all items for shipment are correct and free of any damage.
 Material handlers must also be a fast-learner to operate various warehouse equipment that would make the task more efficient and less time-consuming.
 A material handler must also check all the incoming deliveries to validate all purchases made.
 Material handlers must be able to analyze sheet orders and prepare the correct merchandise the client needs.

-As far as similarities go, this is where it ends because a truck unloader responsibility requires skills such as "sales floor," "stock shelves," "stock merchandise," and "semi trucks."
+While similarities exist, there are also some differences between truck unloaders and material handler.
+For instance, truck unloader responsibilities require skills such as "sales floor," "stock shelves," "stock merchandise," and "semi trucks."
 Whereas a material handler is skilled in "basic math," "forklifts," "math," and "hand tools."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A warehouseman or warehouse worker is the person who assists with the inventory, shipping, and receiving of items in warehouses.
 Warehousemen receive and process incoming materials and stocks, along with picking and filling orders from the store.
 They manage, organize, and retrieve supplies and others.
 These workers need to have skills in speed, accuracy, and prioritizing tasks on site.
 They should also be equipped with skills in forklift, loading, and general labor.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, truck unloader responsibilities are more likely to require skills like "pallets," "safety regulations," "semi trucks," and "load trucks."
-Meanwhile, a freight team associate might be skilled in areas such as "store shelves," "forklifts," "customer demand," and "safety procedures."
+Meanwhile, a freight team associate has duties that require skills in areas such as "store shelves," "forklifts," "customer demand," and "safety procedures."
 These differences highlight just how different the day-to-day in each role looks.

-On the topic of education, freight team associates earn similar levels of education than truck unloaders.
-In general, they're 0.6% more likely to graduate with a Master's Degree and 0.1% more likely to earn a Doctoral Degree.
+Freight team associates earn similar levels of education than truck unloaders in general.
+They're 0.6% more likely to graduate with a Master's Degree and 0.1% more likely to earn a Doctoral Degree.

 The primary job of package handlers is to assemble, seal, and load packages.
 They are responsible for tracking package information using scanners and sorting parcels according to destination.
 Other duties and responsibilities may include complying with the company standards for safe package handling, unloading delivery trucks, and following the established guidelines for postal routing.
 This position requires an eye for detail, ability to follow instructions, and knowledge of equipment and hand-tools such as conveyor belts and forklifts.
 A few requirements are needed for this role, including a high school diploma, driver's license, and ability to lift heavy items.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from truck unloader resumes include skills like "sales floor," "customer service," "stock shelves," and "stock merchandise," whereas a warehouseman might be skilled in "basic math," "forklift operation," "safety rules," and "logistics. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from truck unloader resumes include skills like "sales floor," "customer service," "stock shelves," and "stock merchandise," whereas a warehouseman is more likely to list skills in "basic math," "forklift operation," "safety rules," and "logistics. "

-Warehousemen typically study at similar levels compared with truck unloaders.
+Most warehousemen achieve a similar degree level compared to truck unloaders.
 For example, they're 1.2% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.